 Yes, a safe way to perform sitting toe touch, is to bend from the waist, keeping the back straight, so as not to put a strain on the lower back.

 With your back pain, there are a number of aspects to it.
 The first is that if people practice sensibly, they hardly ever damage themselves doing asana practice.
-I have practices for 30 years with hundreds of people, and I have only known two or three people to hurt themselves in all that time.
-In each case it was minor and easily resolved.
+I have practiced for 30 years with hundreds of people, and I have only known two or three people to hurt themselves in all that time.
+In each case it was minor, and easily resolved.
 So, it is very unlikely that you have hurt yourself through asana practice.

 Concerning the pain, if you sprained a muscle, tendon, or ligament, then the pain would be in one place.
 It would not move around your back.
 This would be true if you damaged yourself doing asana practice, or through exercise.
 So, it sounds very unlikely that you have damaged yourself at all.

-Energetic blockages in the body can be painful when they are being cleared out and they can also move to different places in the body as the process of purification progresses.
+Energetic blockages in the body can be painful when they are being cleared out, and they can also move to different places in the body, as the process of purification progresses.
 It sounds like that is far more likely to be the cause of the pain.
 If it is being caused by energetic blockages, then the pain will gradually go, as the body is purified.
 So, practices would be the answer, if that was happening.
-Not that you should necessarily increase the practices that you are doing to clear out any blockages.
+Not that you should necessarily increase your practices, to clear out any blockages.
 You can simply carry on with the practices that you are doing.

 So, I would say simply carry on as you are, putting up with the aches and pains if they are bearable.
 If they are not, then cut back on practice times accordingly.
 It would be wise to check with a doctor, to make sure that nothing serious is going on in this case.